alttch/eva3/doc/faq.rst

 In a way, yes.
 As far as `IoT
 <https://en.wikipedia.org/wiki/Internet_of_things>`_ is a part of the
-automation process, we are the part of IoT, in turn.
-However, from the thoursands of components positioning themselves as "IoT", we choose only those ones working:
+automation process, we are a part of IoT, in turn.
+However, from the thoursands of components positioning themselves as "IoT", we choose only those working:

 * Reliably
 * Safely